outscale/frieza/docs/README.md

 frieza nuke myDevAccount
 ```

-Note that plan is show before any action and confirmation is asked by default.
+Note that a listing of deleted resources is show before any action.

-You can overide those behavior with `--auto-approve` option.
+Confirmation is asked by default but you can overide this behavior with `--auto-approve` option.

 # License